-- Only permitted products listed on our website www.nhg.nl. can be used for hybrid valuations. - The criteria for valuers and taxation models can be found in the document 'European Banking Authority's Guidelines on Loan Origination and Monitoring'.
+- The offeror of the hybrid valuation must be listed on our website www.nhg.nl. - The criteria for valuers and taxation models can be found in the document 'European Banking Authority's Guidelines on Loan Origination and Monitoring'.
 The hybrid valuation must meet these criteria. - The report must not be older than 6 months.